 What do we do?

 Our purpose is “to build sustainable communities through joint environmental action”.
-We achieve this by encouraging local people, local businesses and other organisations to become involved in practical projects that improve their quality of life, bring about regeneration and lay the foundations for sustainable development.
+We achieve this by encouraging local people, local businesses and other organisations like this one to become involved in practical projects that improve their quality of life, bring about regeneration and lay the foundations for sustainable development.